s00d/nuxt-i18n-micro/docs/guide/cli.md

 - `--context`: Context prefix for translation keys.
 Helps organize translations by feature or section.
 - `--dryRun`: Show changes without modifying files (default: `false`).
 - `--verbose`: Show detailed processing information (default: `false`).
+- `--path`: Path to a specific file to process (e.g., `./pages/test-page.vue`).
+When provided, only the specified file is processed.

 **Example**: